The year is young, but 2019 has already seen several teacher demonstrations in major cities across the country.

-One district that understand this is Rockford Public Schools 205 in Illinois.
 One of the largest public school districts in the state, with more than 28,500 students and 4,700 employees, RPS 205 faced some critical decisions–and administrators knew employee engagement would be front and center.

 “We didn’t have a ratified contract going into the school year, and our student achievement data showed little to no growth over the past several years,” explains Kelly Monson, the district’s chief continuous improvement officer.